 Of course, there are times when a lawyer's services can be helpful or even necessary, especially in situations involving severe or permanently disabling injuries and certain types of complicated accidents, such as those involving medical malpractice or toxic exposure.
 If you need advice from a professional, you can find a personal injury lawyer in Nolo's Lawyer Directory.
 (To learn more, read the article Personal Injury Claims: When You Need a Lawyer.)

-Despite what the insurance industry and some lawyers would like you to think, settling an injury claim with an insurance company is usually quite simple.
+Despite what the insurance industry and some lawyers would like you to think, settling an injury claim with an insurance company can be quite simple.
 Most claims involve no more than a few short letters and phone calls with an insurance adjuster who has no legal training, so you don't need to know technical language or complex legal rules.
 In fact, your right to be compensated often depends on nothing more than commonsense observations about who was careful and who wasn't, and how serious your injuries are.

 The amount of fair compensation in any given case does not come out of a crystal ball that only lawyers and insurance companies know how to read.
 Rather, a number of simple factors -- type of accident, injuries, medical costs -- go into figuring how much any claim is worth.
 The amount an insurance company will be willing to pay usually falls into a fairly narrow range, whether or not a lawyer handles your claim for you.
 For more information, see How Do Insurers Value an Injury Claim?